opnfv/storperf/docs/testing/user/test-usage.rst

 directly to the IP addresses supplied, regardless of how the slave was created or even if it is an OpenStack VM.

+Note: Stack support in StorPerf will be deprecated as of the next release.

 Configure The Environment for OpenStack Usage
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~